nsg-ethz/NetPowerBench/README.md

 ### test_config

-This directory contains code intended to help with finding the right configuration commands for the tests (compare to the documentation in `/devices` and in `/power_measure`).
+This directory contains code intended to help with finding the right configuration commands for the tests.

 ### traffic_gen